Palmyra Atoll: Amateur radio (DX) visitors

 Since the 1940s, Palmyra's most consistent visitors have been members of distance expedition (DX) teams, as the atoll is a popular spot for these amateur radio operators.
 More than 25 expeditions have arrived.
-Once on the islands, the hams set up radios and antennas and make as many two-way radio contacts with other hams as possible.
+Once on the islands, operators set up radios and antennas and make as many two-way radio contacts with other operators as possible.
 Former N. California DX Club president Richard Malcolm Crouch became a Palmyra landowner.

 In June 1974, the KP6PA DXpedition team helped rescue a couple whose ship had run aground on the reefs.
 The man, Buck Walker, was later convicted of homicide in the much-publicized Sea Wind murder case.

 In 1980, two members of the visiting team were injured severely enough to need an airlift back to Honolulu.
 The first incident resulted from injuries sustained in a plane crash, as the pilot underestimated wind conditions and the poor state of the landing strip.
 The second injury, to a surgeon, happened when he fell and cut his hands on broken glass.
 The surgeon then sued the atoll's owners, as he could no longer practice surgery, and the atoll was closed to visitors for most of the 1980s while cleanup activities were undertaken.